grushaprasad/RNN-Priming/README.md

 This repository contains the templates, analysis code and the supplementary materials for the following paper:

-Grusha Prasad, Marten van Schijndel and Tal Linzen (2019).
-Using Priming to Uncover the Organization of Syntactic Representations in Neural Language Models. *Proceedings of CoNLL*.
+Grusha Prasad, Marten van Schijndel and Tal Linzen.
+Using Priming to Uncover the Organization of Syntactic Representations in Neural Language Models. *In the proceedings of CoNLL 2019*.

 ### Using the template
 In order to generate the adaptation and test sets for the seven structures described in the paper, run create_rcs.py.
 Edit lines 425-427 to change the number of lists and/or the number of items per adaptation and test set.